-Share positive reviews in conjunction with providing CTAs to leave a review.
+Share positive reviews on your platforms, and provide CTAs to leave a review.
 This is an effective way to invite readers to offer their own experiences.

 Some review platforms allow you to share their reviews directly to social media.
 You can also dress up your customer reviews and testimonials yourself, like this Tweet from pet food company Nom Nom Now:

-If a customer leaves your landing page to look up reviews on their own, you’ve lost an opportunity.
+If a customer leaves your landing page to look up reviews on their own, you’ve lost an opportunity to close a sale.
 That’s why it’s ideal to include testimonials on your landing page, like these reviews from Lexington Law:

 Reviews can be powerful signals of trust to include in your marketing materials.
 You can include them before your CTA like this whitepaper from Solar Optimum:

 You’ve probably asked for reviews over email, but have you included your published reviews in newsletters?
-This social proof is perfect for marketing your products, like this jewelry subscription box from Local Eclectic:
+This social proof is perfect for marketing your products, like this example of a jewelry subscription box from Local Eclectic:

-You may have taken the hint from some of the review-sharing examples above: give your customers publicity with a positive review.
+You may have taken the hint from some of the review-sharing examples above, but here's a tip that can help you generate more reviews: give your customers publicity when they write a positive review.